The Chimney Hill Story

 What We Did

-After closing, we increased occupancy from 85% to 95% almost immediately with more attentive management.
-Ultimately, we were able to increase NOI by over 80%, and this allowed us to refinance the original CMBS debt with new FNMA debt on more favorable terms in 2016.
-The refinancing returned 100% of initial equity capital plus a significant tax-deferred profit.
-Most important, we accomplished these results in a tertiary Midwest market that many thought was stagnant. in 2023, we refinanced again and returned another multiple of initial capital.
-We continue to own this asset and we see continued opportunities for NOI growth in the future from interior and exterior upgrades.
-To date, Chimney Hill has generated a 23.85% simple per annum return.
+After closing, we increased occupancy from 85% to 95% almost immediately with more efficient management.
+Ultimately, we were able to increase NOI by over 80% vs NOI at closing, and this allowed us to refinance the original CMBS debt with new FNMA debt on much more favorable terms in 2016.
+This capital event returned 100% of initial equity capital plus a significant tax-deferred profit.
+Most important, we accomplished these results in a tertiary Midwest market that many thought was stagnant.

 Epilogue

-However, the data that the article relied upon was backward looking, just like the article itself, and the article failed to recognize the recovery that was already underway.
+Nevertheless, the data that the article relied upon was backward looking, just like the article itself, and the article failed to recognize the recovery that was already underway.
 Today, the steel mill is running at full capacity and contributing to record revenues to its parent company, which just announced a planned $500 million upgrade to the plant's blast furnaces.
 This $500 million investment will secure the plant's future for another generation.
-In addition, the I-75 corridor is burgeoning with new growth, Intel just announced the largest single private-sector investment in Ohio history, and the Cincinnati MSA is posting its strongest demographic data since 1950.
+In addition, the local market is burgeoning with new growth, Intel just announced the largest single private-sector investment in Ohio history, and the Cincinnati MSA is posting its strongest demographic data since 1950.

 We are currently undertaking a complete exterior renovation of the property and adding smart home interior features, including video intercom security systems, smart locks and a property-wide wifi integration.
 These investments will allow us to future proof the property and take it confidently into the next stage of growth.